Written byConnie Yang

 - Release the keys once you hear the second startup sound from your Mac.
 If it's a T2-based Mac, release the keys when seeing the Apple logo appear and disappear twice.

-Regrettably, your Command R still can't work to bring your Mac in Recovery Mode after trying all the fixes above.
-A blank or black screen occurs after pressing Command R keys when Mac startup.
+Regrettably, your Command R still can't work to bring your Mac into Recovery Mode after trying all the fixes above.
+A blank or black screen occurs after pressing the Command R keys during Mac startup.

 That's because the recovery partition on your Mac hard drive may be corrupted.
 Your built-in macOS Recovery Mode won't work.
 However, the Mac Internet Recovery Mode is an alternative.
-It also helps fix your Mac hard drive and reinstall macOS.
+It also offers utilities for fixing or erasing your Mac hard drive and reinstalling macOS.

 Different from Recovery Mode, the Internet Recovery Mode loads recovery options from Apple's server over the Internet.